There are 10 public holidays in Ireland each year (increased from 9 in 2022).

 Easter Monday falls on 10 April 2023 and 1 April 2024.

 Public holidays and your entitlements

 Most employees are entitled to paid leave on public holidays.
-There is an exception for certain part-time employees – read about ‘Part-time employees’ below.
+Full-time workers have immediate entitlement to benefit for public holidays and part-time workers have entitlement to benefit when they have worked a total of 40 hours in the previous 5 weeks - read about ‘Part-time employees’ below.

 If you qualify for public holiday benefit, you are entitled to one of the following:

 - A paid day off on the public holiday

 - An additional day of annual leave

 - An additional day's pay

 - A paid day off within a month of the public holiday